Business in 2009 - Do you really need to be a Fortune Teller

 No know really knows how the overall economic climate will play out over the coming months and possibly years.
 What we can say is that individual businesses will be defined by the decisions they make and the actions that they take.
 Politicians should also take note.

-Have a question for Niall?
-Ask or leave a comment below!
+Have a question for Niall or want to leave a comment?
+Click here.